Bowlsnapper/BSX-Jewel/README.md

 <img src="https://github.com/Bowlsnapper/BSX-Jewel/blob/main/PXL_20250828_002736081.MP.jpg" width=49% height=49%>
 <img src="https://github.com/Bowlsnapper/BSX-Jewel/blob/main/PXL_20250828_065714333.MP.jpg" width=49% height=49%>
 Go ahead and plug the 3P included JST cable into your BSX modchip.
-If you do not have a BSX chip, but you are cool enough to buy this Jewel anyway, there are alternate solder points on teh rear, which will show through
+If you do not have a BSX chip, but you are cool enough to buy this Jewel anyway, there are alternate solder points on the rear, which will show through

 <img src="https://github.com/Bowlsnapper/BSX-Jewel/blob/main/PXL_20250828_071153859.jpg" width=49% height=49%>